decredcommunity/outreach/community-organizer-playbook.md

 Attend other locally based community initiatives and present yourself as an educated, engaging and collaborative person.

-Spend time on social media contributing to discussions around cryptocurrency, and don’t be shy to share your own opinion that fits into Decreds expectations and conduct.
-It is Decred’s policy to always remain professional and educational on social media.
+Spend time on social media contributing to discussions around cryptocurrency, and don't be shy to share your own opinion that fits into Decreds expectations and conduct.
+It is Decred's policy to always remain professional and educational on social media.

 #### Tips

 * Connect with Decred presenters for the latest version of their decks.
 You can either use them as is or repurpose the content.
-They’re also available here: (https://www.notion.so/Decred-Keynotes-5c3fdfb0a73841c0a394efe002003409)
+They're also available here: (https://www.notion.so/Decred-Keynotes-5c3fdfb0a73841c0a394efe002003409)
 * Awareness is key.
 Having an understanding of blockchain events, conferences, and organizers will help you schedule a conflict free time.
 * If you are bringing in non-Decred speakers, spend time with them before the event to craft the presentation content and ensure their quality.
 * Post clear pictures with hashtags during the event.